-Foot Pain & Achilles Tendon Ankle Pain
+Foot Pain And Achilles Tendon Ankle Pain

-What is the Achilles Tendon?
+What is the Achilles tendon?

-What is Achilles Tendinopathy?
+What is Achilles tendinopathy?

-• Grade I: Mild strain.
+• Grade I: mild strain.

-• Grade II: Moderate strain.
+• Grade II: moderate strain.

-• Grade III: Complete rupture
+• Grade III: complete rupture

 What causes Achilles pain?